urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 23. The Camp
-> **Target Words**: `advance, athlete, average, behavior, behind, course, lower, match, member, mental, passenger, personality, poem, pole, remove, safety, shoot, sound, swim, web`
+> `advance, athlete, average, behavior, behind, course, lower, match, member, mental, passenger, personality, poem, pole, remove, safety, shoot, sound, swim, web`

 Stacie wanted to stay at a nice hotel for vacation.
 But her parents sent her to a terrible camp instead.
 For breakfast, Stacie liked fresh juice and chocolate milk, but she got water at the camp.
 In the afternoon she wanted to write poems, but she had to swim.
 The camp was near an airport with loud planes.
 Spider webs hung over her bed.
 To her, the kids’ average behavior was very bad.
 No girl matched her personality.
 She hated it.
 One day, they had a class.
 Mental exercise sounded good to Stacie.
 But it was a course on water safety.
 They learned how to be safe passengers on a boat.
 Stacie didn’t ever plan to go on a boat.